|AAMC MD-PhD Summer Undergraduate Research Programs||

 |R. Gene Richter Scholarship||

-Grants given to students who are future leaders in supply chain management, to help fast-track students into the profession.
+Grants are given to students who are future leaders in supply chain management, to help fast-track students into the profession.
+Funds students in their senior year.
+Scholars who will graduate in the fall semester will receive $5,000 and spring graduates will receive $10,000.

-Award Value: Awards $10,000 tuition assistance, executive mentoring, junior mentoring and networking through presentation at the ISM International Annual Conference and participation in the ISM Power Conference a year after college graduation.
+Award Value: Awards up to $10,000 tuition assistance, executive mentoring, junior mentoring and networking through presentation at the ISM International Annual Conference and participation in the ISM Power Conference a year after college graduation.

 |ACFE Ritchie-Jennings Memorial Scholarship Program||